pconrad-fb/linked/README.md

 ## Features

-- 📅 Write down anything and as much as you want per day
+- 📅 Write down anything and as much as you want per day including to-do lists
 - 🔍 Search across all days
-- ✍️ Support for various text styles as well as todo, list and code blocks
+- ✍️ Supports basic Markdown-style formatting, including code blocks
-- 🖼 Linked comes in dark and light mode
+- 🖼 Work in dark or light mode
 - 💻 Keyboard navigation for maximum productivity
-- 💾 Files are forever yours, you can find them at `~/Documents/linked`
+- 💾 Files are forever yours, stored as HTML in JSON (`~/Documents/linked`or wherever you choose)
-- 🌐 Multi language support
+- 🌐 Multi-language support

 ### Upcoming